InnoWave-Tech/todos-react-challenge/README.md

 Please implement the following tasks:

 - [ ] Fill in `getTodos`, `createTodo` and `toggleDone` in `lib/db.js`
-- [ ] Implement the Todo React component
-  - Display the todo item in both done/undone states
-  - Implement the toggle feature
 - [ ] Complete the App root React component
+  - Fetch the list of Todos from our API
   - Render the list of todos, showing the undone ones first
   - Render the AddTodoForm
+- [ ] Implement the Todo React component
+  - Display the todo item in both done/undone states
+  - Implement the toggle feature (with API interaction)
 - [ ] Implement the AddTodoForm React component
   - The user should not be able to create a new todo if the input box is empty
-  - When clicked, the button should create a new todo
+  - When clicked, the button should create a new todo (API interaction)
   - If there was an error creating a new todo, display the error message provided by the server (to test, create a todo with title `"error"`)

 For the React components, `styles/globals.css` will guide you on the expected HTML markup to render. **You shouldn't need to change any CSS.**